FranDev14/raccon_bot/README.md

 # raccon_bot
-A free multiporpouse discord bot for server administration
+A free multipurpose discord bot for server administration